echille/E.-Chille-Open-Lab-Notebook/about.md

 #### International Education

-**Bermuda Marine Biodiversity,** *Bermuda (1 week)* *Mar 2017,* Used GoPro video footage to investigate the effects of wave exposure on species composition and biodiversity in the benthic community.
+**Bermuda Marine Biodiversity,** Bermuda Institute of Ocean Sciences.
+Mar 2017.
+- Used GoPro video footage to investigate the effects of wave exposure on species composition and biodiversity in the benthic community.

-**Coral Reef Conservation,** *Bonaire, Dutch Antilles (2 weeks)* &nbsp;
+**Coral Reef Conservation,** Bonaire, Dutch Antilles.
+Jan 2016.
+* Learned about coral reef ecology, major anthropogenic effects on coral reefs, and potential management solutions for reef restoration.
+* Collected and analyzed underwater data on reef health using fish counts, reef rugosity measurements, and point-intercept benthic composition surveys, and used this information to investigate the effectiveness of Marine Protected Areas.
+* Reported to findings to the Bonaire marine park managers (STINAPA)

 &nbsp;
-*Jan 2016,* Learned about coral reef ecology, major anthropogenic effects on coral reefs, and potential management solutions for reef restoration.
-Collected and analyzed underwater data on reef health using fish counts, reef rugosity measurements, and point-intercept benthic composition surveys, and used this information to investigate the effectiveness of Marine Protected Areas.

-&nbsp;
-&nbsp;

 ### **Relevant Experience:**

 **Research Assistant,** P.I.
-Dr. Hollie Putnam
+Dr. Hollie Putnam.

-Jan 2018-Pres,
+Jan 2018-Pres:
 * Investigating the effects of thermal stress on coral larvae fitness using chlorophyll analysis, cell counts and BCA protein assay protocols.

-**Narrow River Preservation Association Board (NRPA),** Narragansett, R.I.
+**Narrow River Preservation Association Board (NRPA),** Narragansett, RI.

-Jan 2018-Pres,
+Jan 2018-Pres:
 * Coordinate river-wide coastal cleanup.
 * Lead educational activities during Art on the River and What Lives in the River events.
 * Act as liaison between URI environmental groups and NRPA board.